 Alternative Ingredients for this Spanish Roasted Pepper Salad Recipe

-If like me, you like to eat this as a main event for your lunch, you can add extra ingredients to raised the nutritional profile of the salad.
+If like me, you like to eat this as a main event for your lunch, you can add extra ingredients to raise the nutritional profile of the salad.

 After you’ve made the basic roasted pepper salad, simply add the extra ingredients.
 I added some raw slithers of red pepper for additional colour and some large white beans.